flashwing-04/showtime-website-project-archive/content/ss21/master/m7-gefahr-erkannt-gefahr-gebannt-teil-2/process.md

 The second test run was done at the [Ausbildungsverbund Teltow e.V.
 (AVT)](https://www.avt-bildung.de/) vocational training center.
 We were able to conduct 11 user tests and collect questionnaire input from 8 testers.
-Unfortunately, contrary to previous planning, only one of them was familiar with our first semester project so that we were not able to largely compare the previous experience to the improved version.
+Unfortunately, contrary to previous planning, only one of them was familiar with our first semester project, so that we were not able to largely compare the previous experience to the improved version.
 Furthermore, we rarely witnessed  distraction induced injuries.
 For a more detailed discussion of these findings please see the section 'Results and Discussion' below.

 Nonetheless, we could collect lots of data and test with the trainers who were familiar with the project.
 Next to some points for improvement (largely regarding the user avatar, arguably the most sophisticated expansion of our original product) we received praise for almost all of the improvements we had made.
-The built in elements of time and performance pressure as well as our selection of distractions were again confirmed to be typical of the workshop environment and leading causes of injury.
+The built in elements of time and performance pressure, as well as our selection of distractions, were again confirmed to be typical of the workshop environment and leading causes of injury.

 {{<image src="avt_user_test.png" alt="avt user test" caption="Second user test at the AVT">}}